-A Surface Water Management Initiative to conduct an inventory of the culverts within the Municipality of Killarney-Turtle Mountain.
+A Surface Water Management Initiative to conduct an inventory of the culverts within the Turtle Mountain Conservation District.
 Used as a tool in surface water management for planning and decision making.

 Click the dots to bring up information on each culvert.
 Inventory contains information on culvert size, elevation, location, condition and photos.